SKyletoft/cflisp/readme.md

 Interrupts are supported.
 The `interrupt` function (`void interrupt()`) is called when triggered.
 The interrupt enable flag is set automatically if the interrupt function exists.

 ## How do I run it?
 Install the rust toolchain from rust-lang.org, clone this repo and then just run `cargo run --release` from the cflisp-cli folder.
+There are also binary releases from the github releases page.
 Alternatively there is a WIP web interface like Godbolt's Compiler Explorer.
+A hosted version can be found at https://eli.nu/grudat/cflisp.

 ## Why rust?
 Rust is known for its correctness and safety guarantees without sacrificing performance.
 Here, however, rust was just chosen because the type system is really nice and idiomatic rust allows for some very functional style code without being fully functional.
 And performance doesn't hurt.